THE MUSIC INTERVAL THEORY ACADEMY

-In this lesson, we want to revisit line-writing, but with an interval-point of view.
+In this lesson, we revisit line-writing with an interval point of view.
 Lines or fragments of lines can work as strings.
-Strings are only related to themselves and can connect horizontal and vertical thinking, harmony and melody, or the Diatonic system and Interval Theory in general.
+Strings are only related to themselves and can connect horizontal and vertical thinking.

 Lesson 56: The Creative Pool (CP) and the Big Picture of Music Theory

-This lesson is about giving you the complete road map that can lead you to any musical place you can imagine.
-It's the coordination of your newly-gained knowledge about Interval Theory and how it connects to conventional theory.
+This last lesson is about giving you the complete road map that can lead you to any musical place you can imagine.
+It coordinates your newly-gained knowledge about Interval Theory and how it connects to conventional theory.

-It's also a reminder of the tools and techniques that boost your creativity and move your writing forward.
+It also reminds you of the tools and techniques that boost your creativity and move your writing forward.

 The whole course is about YOU!

-Not sure if the Composition Course is right for you?
+Not sure if the Music Composition Course is right for you?

 This Course is for you!

 Simply join the Academy.

 On top of the ever-growing content directly available inside the Academy (currently over 90 hours of instructional materials), members can unlock a new lesson from the Composition Course every month via the Coins System.